Work with R in Visual Studio

 R Tools for Visual Studio (RTVS) is a free, open-source extension for Visual Studio 2017 and Visual Studio 2015 Update 3 (or higher), released under the MIT license.
 (A second open-source component called RHost, which links to the R interpreter binaries, is released under the GNU Public License V2.)

-RTVS is presently supported only in Visual Studio on Windows and not Visual Studio for Mac.
+RTVS is presently supported only in Visual Studio 2017 on Windows and not Visual Studio for Mac.
+It is not available for Visual Studio 2019.

 To experience R in Visual Studio: